 THIS EVENT IS NOW SOLD OUT.
 To go on a waiting list email email@example.com

 Generation Y, Spirituality and Social Change is a collection of stories and interviews with some of the most inspiring young adults in St Ethelburga’s networks.
 It reflects an exciting evolution in the way people are relating to the sacred.
 In this lively evening dialogue and book launch we’ll be exploring emerging trends with the book’s contributors, and sensing into the future of faith.

 We’ll also be presenting the Young Sacred Activist of the Year Awards 2019.
 So please send your nominations in ASAP!
 Closing date is 21 Jan.

-With young leaders: Adam Bucko, James Adams, Camille Barton, Amrita Bhohi, Sukina Douglas and Kishan Shah
+With young leaders: James Adams, Camille Barton, Amrita Bhohi, and Sukina Pilgrim.

 These are some of the questions we’ll be asking – and we’d love to hear your perspective!

 Your speakers, performers and animateurs for the evening include:

 James Adams is currently training as a doctor in Manchester.
 His real passion is social enterprise.
 At 19 he founded his first charity after realising how poor awareness of common cancer symptoms was among young people.
 His most recent start-up, ‘Number 11’ is a community centre in the heart of Stoke-on-Trent, providing long term, holistic and relationship based support to vulnerable groups such as the long term unemployed or those struggling with addiction.
 James’ speaks regularly at conferences, events and churches around the UK.
 As reflected in his TEDx talk ‘Kick-starting your dreams’, James loves to support both individuals and groups, helping them craft their vision and turn ideas into reality.